kfonge/react-yogi/README.md

 Bootstrap

 # App Specifications
-User can view list of yoga poses by category recipes.
+User can view list of yoga poses by category.

 # API
 This application uses the Heroku lighting yoga api